Adam-Schlichtmann/CSCE466FinalProject/README.md

 2. run " sudo npm install " to install packages required by the webapp
 3. install nodemon  "npm install -g nodemon" globally
-4. run the webapp by entering the root directory of this web app and typing "nodemon" •You would need Mongo installed to run the web app as intended
+4. run the webapp by entering the root directory of this web app and typing "nodemon"
+ - You would need Mongo installed to run the web app as intended

 Mongo - Installation
 1. Download mongoDB server at https://www.mongodb.com/